ioccc-src/winner/bugs.md

 You can try and answer the questions, too: when will it crash?
 When will it draw something funny (or will it? :-) ) and when will it just do nothing?

+The author also stated:

+* Produces bogus graphs when given > about 5000 arguments.
+* Only works if your terminal is UTF-8 and your font supports the 8 glyphs used.

 ## 2013 hou